 - Attend Panel meetings and use email to share interim issues and decisions

-- Act as champions for the Awards schemes and promote the effectiveness of the scheme in recognising excellence in the built environment and inspiring higher standards of urban design, planning, management and maintenance
+- Act as champions for the Awards schemes and promote the effectiveness of the scheme in recognising excellence in the built environment

 - Help seek sponsorship opportunities for the Civic Trust Awards, Civic Trust AABC Conservation Awards & Selwyn Goldsmith Awards